 Human Rights Act (ACT)

 The Human Rights Act is an ordinary act passed by the ACT parliament in 2004.
 It promotes human rights in the ACT by requiring ACT legislation to be interpreted in a way that is consistent with its provisions.
-The ACT is one of only two Australian jurisdictions to have passed human rights legislation (the other being Victoria).
+The ACT is one of three Australian jurisdictions to have passed human rights legislation (the others being Victoria and Queensland).
 The Human Rights Act was passed after the final report of the ACT Bill of Rights Consultative Committee was tabled, indicating that the majority of ACT citizens supported the passage of a human rights act.

 What rights are protected?

 The majority of the human rights protected by the Human Rights Act are rights found in the International Covenant on Civil and Political Rights (ICCPR), which Australia ratified in 1980.
-These include:
+These include the following:

 The right to freedom of thought, conscience, religion and belief